Writing A Council Paper

 What is a Council Paper/ Motion?

 A motion is a document that proposes a change to the Union’s Policies.
-Any full member of the Union (Imperial College students are all automatically fully members) is able submit a motion to Council in the form of a paper.
-All motions require a proposer and a seconder.
-A seconder is someone who supports the paper, they must also be a full member of the Union.
+This can be changes to a current policy or a whole new policy.
+Any student at Imperial is able submit a motion to Council in the form of a paper.
+The author of a paper is usually the proposer and a supporter of the paper is known as a seconder.
+All papers require a proposer and at least seconder.
+A seconder must also be a full member of the Union.
+An item for discussion with no decisions, does not need a seconder.

 What subjects can be submitted?

-Motions can be submitted on a range of topics from the decisions of the College and Union to International concerns, or even something that you are passionate about!
+Papers can be submitted on a range of topics from the decisions of the College and Union to international concerns.
+If you are passionate about it, and think other students are too then consider submitting a paper.

 Previous topics the have been discussed Green Roof, Fossil Fuels, Counter Terrorism, Islamophobia and Tuition Fees.